 Then schedule refreshes and who to receive notice when refresh not successful:

-We suggest refreshing once early AM and no more than every 2-hours throughout the day:
+We suggest refreshing once early in the morning and no more than every 2-hours throughout the day:

 Connect to Teams: